BETTER HEALTH STARTS HERE, NATURALLY!

 HIV/AIDS.
 Two Japanese studies have shown that rooibos has activity against HIV.
 Compounds called complex polysaccharides, found in rooibos, prevent HIV from binding to its target cells.
 However, in this case, the polysaccharide had to be chemically extracted from the leaves and is not found in tea made by steeping the leaves in water.
 There is no evidence that rooibos tea fights the HIV virus.

 Insomnia.
-Rooibos tea is a bedtime favorite among South African herbalists, consumers, and even physicians.
+Rooibos tea is a bedtime favourite among South African herbalists, consumers, and even physicians.
 It is likely that rooibos helps to induce sleep both directly, by affecting the metabolism of acetylcholine in the brain and preventing excessive firing of the neurons that cause wakefulness, and indirectly, by blocking hormonal reactions that cause inflammation and pain.

 Recommended Use